General Surgery Research Initiatives

 David A. Spain, MD

-Dr. Spain is an active investigator in the field of Acute Care Surgery (Trauma, Emergency and Critical Care Surgery).
-Along with Eve Carlson, PhD, he is the PI on an R-01 grant from the National Institute on Minority Health and Health Disparities (NIMHHD) on the “Development of a Risk Factor Screen for Mental Health Problems after Sudden Illness or Injury.”
-Stanford is the coordinating center on this multi-institutional study aimed at developing a practical and accurate screen for PTSD, as well as identify any disparities that may exist.
-This study will run through 2022.
+Dr. Spain is an investigator in the field of Acute Care Surgery (Trauma, Emergency and Critical Care Surgery).
+Along with Eve Carlson, PhD, they were recently PI on an R-01 grant from the National Institute on Minority Health and Health Disparities (NIMHHD) on the “Development of a Risk Factor Screen for Mental Health Problems after Sudden Illness or Injury.”

-Dr. Spain is also the site PI on a large multi-institutional trial funded by the DOD - Defense Medical Research and Development Program on “The Pathogenesis of Post-Traumatic Pulmonary Embolism: A Prospective Multi-Center Investigation by the CLOTT Study Group.”
+Along with Dr. Knowlton, Dr. Spain is also the site co-PI on a large multi-institutional trial funded by the DOD - Defense Medical Research and Development Program on “The Pathogenesis of Post-Traumatic Pulmonary Embolism: A Prospective Multi-Center Investigation by the CLOTT Study Group.”

 Technology Enabled Clinical Improvement Center